ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   defined in {{RFC9711}}.
 See {{attestation}} for further discussion.

 suit-reports
-: If present, the suit-reports parameter contains a set of "boot" (including starting an executable in an OS context) time SUIT Reports of the TAM as defined by SUIT_Report in Section 4 of {{I-D.ietf-suit-report}}.
+: If present, the suit-reports parameter contains a set of TAM SUIT Reports related to “boot” time (including the start of an executable in an OS context), as defined by SUIT_Report in Section 4 of {{I-D.ietf-suit-report}}.
   SUIT Reports are encoded as CBOR byte strings.
 When a SUIT Report includes its own COSE protection (via signatures or MACs), the cryptographic key used MUST be distinct from the key used for the TEEP message's COSE security wrapper since otherwise its authenticity relies on the TEEP message's signature/MAC keys without adding any additional security.